Phala-Network/phala-wiki/content/docs/khala-mining/4-2-How-to-fast-sync-node-use-snapshot.md

 ---
-title: "4.2 How to fast sync your node to you haven't fully synced yet"
+title: "4.2 How to accelerate your node syncing if you haven't fully synced yet"
 ---

 ## Problem